ChrisZieba/blackjack/README.md

 > A small game engine for blackjack and a library for calculating hand probabilities.

 The game engine is still very basic and needs a lot of functionality added.
 Its use is to create the needed scenarios for calculating hand probabilities.
-To see an example of hand probabilities being caluclated please see [here](http://chriszieba.com/2015/03/30/blackjack_probabilities).
+To see an example of hand probabilities being calculated please see [here](http://chriszieba.com/2015/03/30/blackjack_probabilities).
 There is also an [example](https://github.com/ChrisZieba/blackjack/blob/master/examples/blackjack.html) source file that can be found in the `examples` directory.

 ##Usage